maziac/DeZog/documentation/Usage.md

 sjasmplus --sld=main.sld --fullpath main.asm
 ~~~

+Note: the ```--fullpath``` does not change the sld output but shows the full path in case of errors.

 Inside one of your asm files you need to set a few more options:
 - Use ```DEVICE something``` to set a device.
 Otherwise the SLD file will be empty.
 You can e.g. use ```ZXSPECTRUM48```, ```ZXSPECTRUM128```, ```ZXSPECTRUMNEXT```.
 - If you use a non ZX Spectrum like device, e.g. a pure Z80 system without any banking, then you need to choose: **```NOSLOT64K```** If you would not set any device it will default to NONE which will let sjasmplus not create any data in the sld file.